-Touch probe cycle 452 optimizes the kinematic transformation chain of your machine (see "MEASURE KINEMATICS (Cycle 451, DIN/ISO: G451; Option)" on page 478).
+Touch probe cycle 452 optimizes the kinematic transformation chain of your machine (siehe "MEASURE KINEMATICS (Cycle 451, DIN/ISO: G451; Option)" auf Seite 482).
 Then the TNC corrects the workpiece coordinate system in the kinematics model in such a way that the current preset is in the center of the calibration sphere after optimization.